 Inflammation is a necessary part of our immune system’s response to foreign invaders—it refers to white blood cells leaving blood vessels and entering tissues.
 Once inside tissue such as in the intestine, white blood cells produce chemicals that help fight invaders but are also irritating to the intestinal cells.
 When we talk about inflammation, we are usually referring to situations when the immune system goes overboard and produces excessive amounts of these irritating chemicals.
-This is a problem when it damages the lining of the intestine: You want the cell layer that lines the intestine to remain intact because it is the barrier that keeps environmental toxins out of the body, including common toxins that gut bacteria make and that are in many foods.
+This is a problem when it damages the lining of the intestine: You want the cell layer that lines the intestine to remain intact because it is the barrier that keeps toxic compounds in the environment out of the body, including common toxins that gut bacteria make and that are in many foods.

 Back to square one: What does detox mean, and how does it work?

-Environmental toxins that our bodies have to deal with include natural plant components, drugs, pesticides, phthalates, PCBs, dioxane, and particulates and nitrogen oxides in the air.
+Toxic compounds that our bodies have to deal with include natural plant components, drugs, pesticides, phthalates, PCBs, dioxane, and particulates and nitrogen oxides in the air.
 Most of these create reactive oxygen species (ROS)—which include free radicals, peroxide, and superoxide—that damage cells, collagen, and DNA, contributing to inflammation and aging.

 The liver is our major detox organ—it transforms substances that are toxic to us into water-soluble derivatives that can be excreted in the urine.
 Alternatively, some substances that are toxic to the body are put into bile to be excreted in the feces.
 The lungs and skin are also important for detoxification, particularly in the case of air pollution.